-Unless we gather with Christ Himself, the words of St. Paul that urge us to walk as children of God, to live holy lives and to avoid the occasion of sin, might come across as boring clichés.
+Unless we gather with Christ Himself, the words of St. Paul that urge us to walk as children of God (not as in childhood, but as God’s sons and daughters), to live holy lives and to avoid the occasion of sin, might come across as boring clichés.
 They would fall flat without any power to convict the heart.
 They would be no more compelling than the saying of Mammy Yokum: “Good is better than bad because it’s nicer.”
 Who needs it?
 Unless we gather with Christ Himself, all His talk about spiritual warfare and driving out the power of evil becomes meaningless to us.
 For God delivers us from our enemies; but, He does not deliver us from our friends.
 If we make friends with evil, we will find ourselves destroyed by it.

 “Walk as children of light: (for the fruit of the Spirit is in all goodness and righteousness and truth;) proving what is acceptable unto the Lord.
 And have no fellowship with the unfruitful works of darkness, but rather reprove them.”